QUASI-DEV/www/md/faq.md

 ### Why doesn't Slock.it UG raise money through a direct crowdsale instead?

 Because we believe DAOs are the future of how businesses will be structured.
-A DAO will provide much greater security and transparency than a traditional token sale as investors will stay in control of the funds even after the token sale has ended.
+A DAO will provide much greater security and transparency than a traditional token sale token holders will stay in control of the funds even after the token sale has ended.
 DAOs also bring about open governance by allowing any DAO token holder to vote on all major business decisions.

 ### Who owns the intellectual property created as part of the project?

 This depends entirely on the terms of the proposal from the Service Provider - and then it's up to the DAO to approve these terms or not.

-In the context of the proposal Slock.it UG will make to the DAO with regards to the development of the Ethereum Computer, this will state that all the code and design that form the output of the work will be licensed as freely as possible, under the MIT license.
+In the context of the proposal Slock.it UG will make to the DAO with regards to the development of the Ethereum Computer, this will state that all the code and design that form the output of the work will be licensed as freely as possible, under the LGPL.

 Our opinion - reflected in the proposal terms - is that it's in the DAOs financial advantage to see both the software and the hardware distributed as widely as possible, in order to benefit from the largest user base possible, as each subsequently deployed Ethereum Computer represents potential incremental revenue to the DAO.